massmux/nutshell-docker/README.md

 ## Install and run

+This will run a nutshell system with postgreSQL included.

-get image from dockerhub
+First thing is to get image from dockerhub

 ```
 docker pull massmux/nutshell
 ```

-configure the .env file (use the .env.example provided)
+- configure the .env file (use the .env.example provided)
+- configure the docker-compose.yml file to define postgreSQL password

 Run